Living in Lyon

 Lyon is one of the most wonderful cities for international families considering a move to France.
 Regularly cited as France’s capital of gastronomy, living in Lyon is hugely appealing for a number of reasons.
-The capital city in France’s Auvergne-Rhône-Alpes region, sits at the junction of the Rhône and Saône rivers.
-Its centre reflects 2,000 years of history from the Roman Amphithéâtre des Trois Gaules, medieval and Renaissance architecture in Vieux (Old) Lyon, to the modern Confluence district on Presqu’île peninsula.
-Lyon is a spectacular city for strolling or cycling along the leafy riverbanks and through the Presqu’île peninsula and Vieux Lyon.
+The capital city in France’s Auvergne-Rhône-Alpes region sits at the junction of the Rhône and Saône rivers.
+Its centre reflects 2,000 years of history from the Roman Amphithéâtre des Trois Gaules, medieval and Renaissance architecture in Vieux (Old) Lyon, to the modern Confluence district on the Presqu’île peninsula.
+Living in Lyon means spectacular strolling or cycling along the leafy riverbanks and through the Presqu’île peninsula and Vieux Lyon.
 Expat families in Lyon have access to impressive historical sites and cultural experiences.

-Located two hours south of Paris by train, there are far fewer expats and tourists in Lyon, so living there may be a chance to improve your French.
-It has an international airport and is not far from everything you want in France.
+Located two hours south of Paris by train, living in Lyon means having easy access to the capital’s beautiful attractions.
+It has an international airport and located within reach of everything you might want when living in France.
 The Alps are just down the road and the riviera coast is about 300 kilometres south and cost of living is around half of that in Paris.

 For more in-depth information about making Paris your next home, visit our MumAbroad Ultimate Guide to Moving to France.

 If would like your business to be featured, or you have a recommendation to share with other international families living in France please do get in touch via email email@example.com.